babelouest/ulfius/API.md

 /**
  * Returns the status of the websocket connection
  * Returned values can be U_WEBSOCKET_STATUS_OPEN or U_WEBSOCKET_STATUS_CLOSE
- * wether the websocket is open or closed, or U_WEBSOCKET_STATUS_ERROR on error */ int ulfius_websocket_status(struct _websocket_manager * websocket_manager);
+ * whether the websocket is open or closed, or U_WEBSOCKET_STATUS_ERROR on error */ int ulfius_websocket_status(struct _websocket_manager * websocket_manager);